ABOUT

 Received the Dean's List Award for outstanding academic performance.

-Attended the ML workshop at QU
+Attended a ML Condensed Course at QU

 8 January, 2026